Why Custom-Fab?

 Most of our competition use angles of steel and some are as small as 2 X 2 angle.

-Our bumper-pull trailers are all aluminum except for the coupler and the .5" x 4" steel plate to which the axles are fastened.
 Some of the other trailer manufacturers use steel the full length of the trailer on their bumper-pull trailers.
 The steel is bolted to the outer aluminum making a heavier trailer and one of inferior construction.

 Our hinges are aluminum with stainless steel pins which are enclosed on the top and bottom preventing moisture from entering the hinge.
 These hinges are welded to the trailer and door.